sag-gov-integration-unit/webmethods-container-deployments/aws_ecr/api_management/README.md

 # webmethods API Management in AWS Elastic Container Registry (ECR) by Software AG Government Solutions

-This folder contains sample steps to
+This section mostly serves the purpose to create product images containing your valid SoftwareAG licenses, so that the deployments can be easier without needs for volumes mapping etc...

+We will go over the general steps:
   1) download existing Software AG webmethods API Management container images from official secure repo: ghcr.io/softwareag-government-solutions
   2) create new container images with respective licenses (if applicable)
-  3) move them to AWS ECR to be used by the other tutorials (AWS ECS, Kubernetes with AWS EKS)
+  3) move them to AWS ECR (or other repo of choice) to be used by the other tutorials (AWS ECS, Kubernetes with AWS EKS)

 ## Pre-requisites 1